Open-Cascade-SAS/OCCT/dox/user_guides/foundation_classes/foundation_classes.md

   * *MMGT_NBPAGES*: defines the size of memory chunks allocated for  small blocks in pages (operating-system dependent).
 Default is 1000.
   * *MMGT_THRESHOLD*: defines the maximal size of blocks that are  recycled internally instead of being returned to the heap.
 Default is 40000.
   * *MMGT_MMAP*: when set to 1 (default), large memory blocks are  allocated using memory mapping functions of the operating system; if set to 0,  they will be allocated in the C heap by *malloc()*.
-  * MMGT_REENTRANT: when set to 1 (default), all calls to the  optimized memory manager will be secured against possible simultaneous access  from different execution threads.
+  * *MMGT_REENTRANT*: when set to 1 (default), all calls to the  optimized memory manager will be secured against possible simultaneous access  from different execution threads.
 This variable should be set in any  multithreaded application that uses an optimized memory manager (*MMGT_OPT=1*)  and has more than one thread potentially calling OCCT functions.
 If set to 0,  OCCT memory management and exception handling routines will skip the code protecting  from possible concurrency in multi-threaded environment.
 This can yield some  performance gain in some applications, but can lead to unpredictable results if  used in a multithreaded application.

 **Note** it is  recommended to use options *MMGT_OPT=2* and *MMGT_REENTRANT=1* for applications that use OCCT  memory manager from more than one thread, on multiprocessor hardware.